-Surge is a web development and proxy utility.
-It is designed for developers and therefore requires professional knowledge to use.
+Surge is a web development and proxy utility designed for developers, thus requiring professional knowledge to use.

-Takeover: You can take over the network connection sent by the device.
-Surge supports both proxy service and virtual NIC takeover.
+Takeover: Surge allows the user to take over the network connection sent by the device.
+Both proxy service and virtual NIC takeover are supported.

-Forwarding: You can forward the taken over network requests to other proxy servers.
-This can be global forwarding or with a flexible rule system to determine an outbound policy.
+Forwarding: The network requests, once taken over, can be forwarded by the user to other proxy servers.
+The forwarding can be either global or using a flexible rule system to determine an outbound policy.

-Intercept: You can intercept and save specific data of network requests and responses, and you can also decrypt HTTPS traffic with MITM.
+Intercept: Specific data from network requests and responses can be intercepted and saved by the user.
+Additionally, the user can also decrypt HTTPS traffic with MITM.

 - High Performance, Stability, and Efficiency: Surge can smoothly handle all network traffic with industrial-grade stability using minimum system resources.